James Ulay, CEO, Personality of Interest, (Multi-Millionaire)

 (OK.
 From this point on, I do not think I can salvage anymore of this transcription.
 Consider leaving out the entire rest of this piece.
 I kept typing because this is what he’s paying me to do.)

-Jeremy, seriously though, he’s nothing but a ‘yes man’, through and through.
+Jeremy, seriously though, he’s nothing but a ‘yes man’ through and through.
 He’s like my little lap dog…

 Ugh.
 Aw shit, Mary, I can’t talk about that right now; aw damn, it’s too late.
 My Little Larry.
 My shitzou baby.
 R.I.P.
 Lare.
 I’m going to cry like a little bitch.
 Him in his little suit we had tailored for him; his little custom snow jacket we’d put on him when we’d snowmobile over the lake.
 Gah.
 Now all he does is stare at me with that “love daddy, daddy pappy moomoo” everyday when I walk in the house after work.
-He’s stiff as a frozen pecker now, of course—we had him stuffed and had all new hair put on him since he was unilaterally melted from the coals popping and catching him on fire; god awful stench in the house for weeks, lord.
-I mean he looks brand new, so, can’t complain too much.
+He’s stiff as a frozen pecker now, of course—we had him stuffed and had all new hair put on him since he was unilaterally melted from the embers popping and catching him on fire; god awful stench in the house for weeks, lord.
+I mean he looks brand new, so can’t complain too much.
 I comb him with my fingers, everyday.
 I comb him as we watch the deer and the rabbits, the chipmunks, the magpies and the robins, all mere feet from us outside my office window.
 Sometimes Diane puts him in his suit for me just to change things up a bit.
 It doesn’t fit him the same with his new hair and all.
 He’s still with us.
 His soul’s with the The Man Upstairs but his little stuffed body is still with us.
-Since I mentioned it, there is, subsequently, I’ll call it a ‘patriotic positive’ from this tragedy worth mentioning.
-This new hair, I’m more than proud to say, was shipped from the same company our President gets his from.
+Since I mentioned it, there is, subsequently, a ‘patriotic positive’ from this tragedy worth mentioning.
+This new hair, I’m more than proud to say was shipped from the same company our President gets his from.
 I made a few calls and was able to get the exact batch of hair as 45 actually, and Diane researched it and she thinks it’s some wild, rare equestrian; Arabian she says, so it’s top prime oil money product.
-One could say that, really, well hell, haha it’s hokie yet it’s true, you could say that with all this extra body work, in his suit, remaining out here in the wonder of these magnificent San Juan’s; one could say that we made Little Larry Lawyer…we made my baby great again.
+One could say that, really, well hell it’s hokie yet it’s true, you could say that with all this extra body work, in his suit, remaining out here in the wonder of these magnificent San Juan’s; one could say that we made Little Larry Lawyer…we made my baby great again.